CBEP-SoCB/Shellfish_Bacteria_sum/Analysis/frequency-analysis.md

 proportional odds model using the `polr()` function from `MASS` or `vglm()` from `VGAM`.

-Ideally, we should account for different sampling histories to provide robust comparable estimates of site probabilities.

 ## Binomial Models

 We focus on the probability of meeting the lower p90 threshold